uilmit3393/blkXT/seach'n retrieve.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-Having numerous index errors trying to process user video.
+Having index errors trying to process the user video.
+Attempted to cease video process before bad index, unsuccessful in getting it to work.

 ### Autonomous Navigation and Mapping